MicrosoftDocs/customer-insights/ci-docs/connect-dataverse-managed-lake.md

 1. Next to the data source you'd like to update, select **Edit**.

-1. Select additional entities from the available list of entities and select **Save**.
+1. Select additional entities from the available list of entities.

+1. Click **Save** to apply your changes and return to the **Data sources** page.

    [!INCLUDE [progress-details-include](includes/progress-details-pane.md)]